adzerk/audience-ios-objc-sdk/Examples/README.md

 ## Instructions

-Setup should be really simple, all that is needed is to open the project with Xcode.
-After that, run `pod install` and it should be ready to go.
+Setup should be really simple, all that is needed is to open the workspace (located at the project's root) with Xcode.
+After that, in the project's root, run `pod install --project-directory=Examples/` and it should be ready to go.

 ### Capture HTTP events